FSipiano/newbieDictionary/README.md

 }
 ```

+#### **Kernel** -
-**Kernel** - Kernel is a piece of software running as a communicator between regular software and hardware, containing all the lower-level functions to talk to the hardware and providing an API for the software to modify the state of hardware interfaces securely.
+A piece of software running as a communicator between regular software and hardware, containing all the lower-level functions to talk to the hardware and providing an API for the software to modify the state of hardware interfaces securely.
 Example - The Linux Kernel

+#### **Library** -
-**Library** - It is simply a collection of functions which can be added to your application and the functions called as necessary, just like any other functions in the application.
+A collection of functions which can be added to your application and the functions called as necessary, just like any other functions in the application.
 More precisely any object, not only functions can be stored in a library, but the vast majority of libraries only contain functions.

+#### **Local/locally** -
-**Local/locally** - On your computer
+On your computer
 _“You can access it locally”_

+#### **Method** -
-**Method** -  The block of code that you can call by name that is associated with an object (in javascript, every function treated as object,So in simple words, A method is on an object)
+The block of code that you can call by name that is associated with an object (in javascript, every function treated as object,So in simple words, A method is on an object)

-**Manipulating the DOM** - Just means changing something (usually JavaScript) in the DOM.
+#### **Manipulating the DOM** -
+Just means changing something (usually JavaScript) in the DOM.

-**Machine Learning** - A realm of study within the domain of artificial intelligence that aims to develop techniques in software which allow machines to learn through experience.
+#### **Machine Learning** -
+A realm of study within the domain of artificial intelligence that aims to develop techniques in software which allow machines to learn through experience.

+#### **NaN** -
-**NaN** - Stands for 'Not a Number'.
+Stands for 'Not a Number'.
 Is a number.

+#### **Objects** -
-**Objects** - In code, you can create an ‘object’ that you can refer to later, for example you can create a ‘person’ with a first name and last name, an age, and an eye colour.
+In code, you can create an ‘object’ that you can refer to later, for example you can create a ‘person’ with a first name and last name, an age, and an eye colour.
 This can then be used again if you wanted to create another ‘person’

 ``var person = {firstName:"Faye", lastName:"Sipiano", age:27, eyeColor:"blue"};``

-**Open source** - A project or repository that anyone can request to make changes or updates to.
+#### **Open source** -
+A project or repository that anyone can request to make changes or updates to.
 This is a good way to learn.
+For example, this dictionary is Open Source.

 **Pseudocode** - A human-readable explanation of how something should work – the way and order that it runs in.
 Pseudocode does not have to follow the rules of any programming language.
 It is a description of what the code in a program is doing so that even non-technical individuals can understand its logic.